Key dates of the HS2 rail project

 The so-called funding envelope is reset.

-Phase 1 is set at £44.6 billion (at 2019 prices), with the estimated cost for the full network revised to a range of between £72 billion-£98 billion.
+Phase 1 is set at £44.6 billion (at 2019 prices), with the estimated cost for the full network is revised to a range of £72 billion-£98 billion.

 – April 2020